whatifrussian/xkcd-time-previewer/README.md

 Tell your web-server about this directory, and you’re done.

+## Bugs around images

+In my Firefox browser (version 29, Linux x86_64) on my notebook indexed png images viewed uncorrectly.
+Fix that works for me: change gfx.color_management.mode option in about:config from 2 to 0.
+See https://bugzilla.mozilla.org/show_bug.cgi?id=621474 .

 ## License

 Distributed under the same license as llgal: GNU General Public License V2 or later.